 Where you'll learn

-You will benefit from our first-class facilities, located on an award-winning parkland campus that complements the University's own 800-hectare mixed farms.
+You will benefit from our modern facilities, located on an award-winning parkland campus that complements the University's own 800-hectare mixed farms.

 Work with industry